vcameron1/Metapop_ms/manuscript/manuscript.md

 Furthermore, we find in other situations that local dynamics are insufficient to explain large-scale species distribution (Le Squin 2021).
 This suggests that processes at larger scales must be considered.
 Such processes should include dispersal limitations, disturbances, biotic interactions, etc… (Urban 2016????, Stephan 2021).
+**DG** : la transition vers le spatial est akward

 *Another approach recently proposed is derived from metapopulation theory.*
 Another approach recently proposed is derived from metapopulation theory.
 Like range dynamic models, metapopulation models relate demography to the geographical distribution of the niche (Holt 2009).
 Both model families are mechanistic and share the advantage of not being limited by new environmental conditions.
+**DG** : je ne comprends pas la phrase précédente Equilibrium distribution in dynamic range models is only limited by the availability of locally suitable environmental conditions.
-In contrast to range dynamic models, metapopulation models rest on the assumption that distributions result from the interaction of habitat availability, local extinction, and colonization dynamics (Holt 1999).
+By contrast, metapopulation models rest on the assumption that distributions result from the interaction of habitat availability, local extinction, and colonization dynamics (Holt 2000).

 Indeed, distribution limits emerge and are shaped by a gradient in any of these three fundamental metapopulation processes (Holt 2000, talluto 2017).
 Furthermore, these processes are not only fundamental to the definition of species distribution in a metapopulation context, but also to its dynamics.
 For example, species persistence to climate change may be affected by biotic and abiotic habitat suitability and its ability to occupy suitable habitat, such that distributions do not extend to all favorable abiotic environemntal conditions (Fordham 2013).